Ishraqfateen/Behavioral-Testing_HIT-140/README.md

   - rat_present_checker.py ( creates a new dataset with rat presence)

 > Now you can run the following files in any order:
-  -Assignment 2 Merged Dataset analysis .py -ratVSbat_analysis.py
+  - Assignment 2 Merged Dataset analysis .py
+  - ratVSbat_analysis.py

 > Errors I had found while running the file:
-  -Path location: After downloading the zip file when I extracted it all the files were inside a subfolder withing the main file, this could lead to path error if not approached carefully
+  - Path location: After downloading the zip file when I extracted it all the files were inside a subfolder withing the main file, this could lead to path error if not approached carefully